xinjiav3/NileBrown/navigation/notebook-one.md

 list.splice(3, 1); //The 3 indicates that you're deleting the 4th element, which is 4.
 The 1 tells how many elements you are deleting from that index, so since it's 1, we're just deleting the 4th element.

+We can add and assign values to elements in an array.